The Great Bear

 M82 (NGC 3034) - commonly known as the Cigar galaxy, due to its long thin appearance resulting from its edge on orientation.
 M82 shines at magnitude +8.4 and is separated by only 38 arc minutes from M81.
 However the two galaxies are very different in appearance.
 M81 is a grand spiral galaxy, whereas M82 is an irregular galaxy.
 Although four times fainter than M81, M82 has a high surface brightness and therefore is also visible with binoculars, as a faint thin rod of light.
 It's best seen with medium or larger scopes, where fine details including dusty patches across the surface are prominent.
 It forms a wonderful contrast to M81.

 M82 is 11.7 million light-years distant and covers 11.2 x 4.3 arc minutes of apparent sky.

-On good nights M101 appears as a large nebulous haze through a 80mm (3.1-inch) scope.
+On good nights, M101 appears as a large nebulous haze through a 80mm (3.1-inch) scope.
 Large scopes reveal a weak spiral shape and brightness variations.
-The galaxy covers 29 x 27 arc minutes and is 22 million light-years distant.
-Spatially it's extremely large spanning 180,000 light-years and estimated to contain a trillion stars.
+The galaxy covers 29 x 27 arc minutes.
+Spatially it's extremely large, spanning 180,000 light-years across and is estimated to contain a trillion stars.